redox-os/book/src/porting-applications.md

 The `script =` field runs any terminal command, it's important if the build system of the program don't support cross-compilation or need custom options that Cookbook don't support.

-Each template (except `custom`) script supports flags, you can add flags as an array of string
+Each template (except `custom`) script supports flags, you can add flags as an array of strings
 - `cargoflags = "foo"`
 - `configureflags = [ "foo" ]`
 - `cmakeflags = [ "foo" ]`